Redoudou/redoudou.github.io/aboutme.md

 ---
 # Hello, I am Redwan

 - Based in New York, I work for ChainSafe System, a leading **Crypto and Blockchain** research and development firm.
-I manage the consulting and R&D teams' delivery.
+I manage the Delivery teams and Strategic projects.
 - I specialize in getting work done, from inception to delivery.

 - I bring more than 15 years of experience in start-up sales development, program management, and **executive consulting services** in multiple industries from Investment Banking to Hospitality, with a focus on Blockchain cross-functional teams and global operations.